roxwize/roxwize.xyz/src/site/trlm.md

 `https://roxwize.xyz/ext/trlm/?category=[CATEGORY NAME]&max=[MAX LINKS]&title=[TITLE]&internalstyle=[DEFAULT STYLING (1 or 0)]&nostyle=[ENABLE LINK STYLES (1 or 0)]`

+You can also store a local copy of /trlm/ on your website, if you're into that.
+It should work on different websites.

 In [square brackets] are the parameters for TRLM.
 All of them are optional.
 Here is an example displaying technology-related websites that uses plain, default styling with a maximum of 16 links.

 `https://roxwize.xyz/ext/trlm/?category=Technology&max=16&internalstyle=1`